Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-websocket-proposal.md

 - This decision directly influences the existing data creation in our database.
 - Socket-io requires to use a specific client library in order to work, this library will increase the bundle size of the application in around 80KB.
 - Team members have not previous experience using redis with socket-io.
+- If the number of requests is not defined, the cost of consuming services from external providers would increase significantly.

 # Alternatives
 - Use [websocket](https://github.com/theturtle32/WebSocket-Node/blob/HEAD/docs/index.md "websocket")
 - Write our own websocket server using the native nodejs modules (`http` or  `net`)
 - Fetch the messages in the application using `setInterval`
 - Use a third-party service, such as twilio-chat or firebase.
+- Use a third-party service, such as [Pubnub](https://www.pubnub.com)
+- To use a managed database service provider, there are a variety of managed database service providers available.

 # Adoption strategy [newbie]
 - Team members should learn about redis, the pub-sub pattern, and how to handle sticky sessions with socket-io.